How to Make Penicillin at Home (Just in Case SHTF)

 bread mold aka penicillin

 The greenish-blue mold you grew contains penicillin.
-Some people call this mold “natural penicillin” and say you can use it immediately.
+Some call this mold “natural penicillin” and say you can use it immediately.
 Unfortunately, this isn’t the case.

 Does NOT Work:

-• Rubbing Mold Onto a Wound: Rubbing penicillin mold onto a wound might treat surface bacteria, but won’t help much if the bacteria has already spread into the bloodstream.
+• Rubbing Mold Onto a Wound: Rubbing penicillin mold onto a wound might treat surface bacteria but won’t help much if the bacteria has already spread into the bloodstream.

 To get the benefits of penicillin from mold, it has to be further cultured.